 Elk can be prepared as roasts, stews, burgers, meatballs, and so much more.
 The main rule of thumb with elk is to cook it at a shorter cooking time and at a lower temperature.
 Because of its low-fat content, if it is not already coated with oil, then you will need to brush on some olive oil before placing it on the grill.

 Cooking meats gently with a small amount of liquid breaks down the tough connective tissues over time and infuses the meat thoroughly with the flavors of the dish.
 Turn to cooking methods like stewing, braising, slow cooking, and pressure cooking for tougher cuts taken from the shoulder, neck, rump, and shanks.

-Tender cuts, especially from the tenderloin, like the filet mignon, and backstrap (loin) are best cooked hot and fast.
-Aim to cook your roasts and steaks to medium-rare or medium for best texture.
+Tender cuts, especially from the tenderloin, like the filet mignon and backstrap (loin), are best cooked hot and fast.
+Aim to cook your roasts and steaks to medium-rare or medium for the best texture.
 If cooking thick steaks, remove them just before you think they are done.
 Thick steaks usually continue to cook for a few minutes after they are removed from the heat.

 USDA Food Data Central.
 Game meat, elk, cooked, roasted.
 2019.